jd28/mudl/README.md

 Hackish proof of concept model viewer for NWN Models..  mdl + having only muddled through a couple chapters of graphics book = **mudl**.
 See also the opengl branch for an openGL 3.3 (what the game uses) version.

+No NWN:EE, no Danglymeshes, no emitters, and Skin meshes are still not right for all models.

 ## Building

 Install [vcpkg](https://github.com/microsoft/vcpkg) - see the **Getting Started** section.